cgreen18/Gas-Chromatography/Installation/README.md

 ### Auto Installation
 I have made a [bash script](https://github.com/cgreen18/Gas-Chromatography/blob/master/Installation/install.sh) that will automatically install virtualenv, create a Python3 virtual environment, and install wxPython and GPIO within that virtual environment.
-Versions
+The following versions were used in this installation.

 |Package     | Version |
 |:-----------|:--------|